LCC-CIT/CS295N-CourseMaterials/LectureNotes/CS295N-LN-WK08D1-Repositories+DI+UnitTesting.md

 **For 11/13/2023**

 - Upcoming due dates:
-  - This week's quiz closes before class on Thursday.
+  - This week's quiz closes before class on Wednesday.
   - Lab 6 is due Thursday night, publishing to Azure is not required.
   - This is the last week to change grade options.